 Via Cadriano, 27/2, 40127 Bologna

 This fancy café with sparkling chandeliers has been working since 1907.

-Breakfast here is a metaphor of life.
-You struggle to get what you want - in this case a coffee in an always busy place - but at the end, you get your reward.
+Breakfast here is a metaphor for life.
+You struggle to get what you want - in this case, a coffee in an always busy place - but in the end, you get your reward.

 At Gamberini it's a heavenly perfect mimosa mignon with wild strawberry.

-Follow your eyes and get the most colourful tart, all pastry is outstanding.
+Follow your eyes and get the most colorful tart, all pastry is outstanding.